simlay/line-server-exercise/README.md

 readable.
     - In the event of an known command, `Err - THIS_COMMAND_DOES_NOT_EXIST is an invalid command. \`GET nnnn | QUIT | SHUTDOWN\` are valid commands.\r\n`
     - In the event that the `GET nnnn` command is out of bounds for the number of lines in the input text, something like `Err - failed to retrieve line 1000.
 There are only 4 lines available.\r\n`
-    - In the event that the `GET nnnn` has an unparsible `u16` digit or is not a digit something like `Err - invalid digit found in string.
-Is AOEU an unsigned integer under 65536?\r\n` will be returned.
+    - In the event that the `GET nnnn` has an unparsible `usize` digit or is not a digit something like `Err - invalid digit found in string.
+Is AOEU an unsigned integer or under usize::MAX?\r\n` will be returned.

 # Usage